kikitux/zesty-gcc7/README.md

-# xenial-gcc6
+# zesty-gcc7
-Vagrantfile for xenial with gcc-6
+Vagrantfile for xesty 17.04 with gcc-7